The Journey We Made

-Life is about a journey; from A to B. It involves decisions you take, the experiences you have on the way and the reflections you make on what you’ve achieved.
+Life is a journey.
+It revolves around the decisions you take, the experiences you have on the way and the reflections you make on what you’ve achieved.

 Everyone’s gap year is a journey, from the first thought to the final sign off.
 And that’s why gapyear.com exists.
 We pick up from the first step, help with the decision, enhance the experience and hope that your reflection is sufficiently positive for you to pass the passion on.
 A gap year is not an activity.
 It’s a life path.
 It’s a decision, an experience and a reflection that we believe will enhance the whole of your journey through life.
 And it all starts with a first step.
 Often that first step is a story told by someone who has just come back, an article in a magazine or newspaper, a TV clip, a photo or a postcard.